 - Look at the toilet paper.
 Do you see any mucus?
 Can you pick it up?
 Does it stretch between your fingers?
 What color is it?
 Is it creamy/smooth/white/clear/stretchy or just wet and lubricative?

 - If there is no mucus is there anything on the toilet paper?
 Is the paper shiny?

-It is important to check both before and after because the urethra and the anus are parallel to the vagina, and after you’ve gone to the bathroom you may have also “pushed” out any cervical mucus that was inside the vagina.
-If you don’t check afterwards you might miss the mucus!
+It is important to check both before and after because of your urethra and the anus are parallel to the vagina, and after you’ve gone to the bathroom you may have also “pushed” out any cervical mucus that was inside the vagina.
+If you don’t check afterward you might miss the mucus!

 Dryness is observed by checking for cervical mucus throughout the day every day.
 If there is no cervical mucus present at the vulva at any point during the day you are considered to be infertile that day.
 It is important to check frequently during the day to determine whether any cervical mucus developed throughout the day.

 The day after intercourse should be considered fertile due to the presence of semen, lubricant or spermicide.
 These fluids can mask the presence of cervical mucus or make it difficult to identify cervical mucus.
 You may not want to check for mucus right after you have been sexually aroused because the added wetness may make it difficult to distinguish between arousal fluid and cervical mucus.

 This rule works because sperm cannot survive without cervical mucus.
 The environment in the vagina has an acidic pH that sperm can’t actually survive in.
 On the pre-ovulatory dry days, the cervix is closed and in a low position.
 And the cervix is blocked with G-type mucus that acts like a mesh and prevents sperm from getting through the cervix.